MDSD-Tools/JaMoPP/README.md

-# JaMoPP
-**Notice:** This repository is not endorsed by or affiliated with DevBoost GmbH or Software Technology Group, Dresden University of Technology.
+# JaMoPP: Java Model Parser and Printer

-JaMoPP can parse Java source code into EMF-based models and vice versa.
-It can be used for code analysis and refactoring.
+JaMoPP is an [EMF-based](https://www.eclipse.org/modeling/emf/) tool that can parse and print Java source and byte code into EMF models and vice versa.
+It preserves source formatting and can be used for code analysis, refactoring, and code generation.
+JaMoPP is based on the [original version by DevBoost GmbH](https://github.com/DevBoost/JaMoPP) and the [Software Technology Group of the Technical University of Dresden](https://tu-dresden.de/ing/informatik/smt/st).
+It has been forked by the [Institute of Information Security and Dependability (KASTEL)](https://www.kastel.kit.edu/) at the [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/).
+This repository is not supported by or affiliated with [DevBoost GmbH](https://devboost.com/) or [TU Dresden (TUD)](https://tu-dresden.de/).

+JaMoPP defines a complete metamodel and textual syntax specification for Java, covering Java versions up to 15.
+It also provides a parser and printer that can convert between text and models in both directions.
+This allows Java code to be treated like any other model.
+JaMoPP can also parse and print byte code (`.class` files) using the [Eclipse Java Development Tools (JDT)](https://eclipse.dev/jdt/).

 For more information read the original publications: [JaMoPP publications](https://github.com/DevBoost/JaMoPP/tree/master/Doc/org.emftext.language.java.doc/publications)

-## State
-- Complete support for Java up to 14 and support of Java 15 in meta-model and printer implementation.
-- Removed loading of class files and old reference resolution and parser.
-- For parsing and reference resolution, JDT is used.
-- New printer.
-- Replaced the JavaResource with a new, simple JavaResource2 implementation.
-- Updated and extended all test cases.

 ## Getting Started
 Currently, JaMoPP only supports a direct inclusion of its sources into Eclipse.
 For stand-alone usage, use the code in `jamopp.standalone.JaMoPPStandalone.java`  as a starting point.